Sarthak-solav/Day-3/README.md

 That are as follows:-

-1. C Program to Find the Size of int, float, double and char.                 .....
-2. C Program to Demonstrate the Working of Keyword
+1. C Program to Find the Size of int, float, double and char.                 ..

-long.
+2. C Program to Demonstrate the Working of Keyword long

 3. C Program to Swap Two Numbers.

 GitHub link:-(https://github.com/Sarthak-solav )